raehik/spudowiar.github.io/_posts/2015-08-20-debian-on-bt-home-hub.md

 date: Mon, 20 Aug 2015 19:37:31 +0100
 categories: [debian, bt]
 description: |
-    Installing a proper Linux distro on the BT Home Hub 2.0 Type B
+    A comprehensive guide on installing Debian Jessie on the BT Home Hub 2.0 Type B
 ---

 This is actually the second post?
 But it's the first?

 Anyway...
 This tutorial shows you how to install Debian 8 on a BT Home Hub 2.0